What is an after-school nanny or sitter — and do you need one?

 Once you figure out what kind of caregiver you need, the next step is to lay out what qualifications are must-haves for your family.
 For Smith, it was important to find someone who was certified in CPR and first aid and who had formal in-house experience as a nanny.
 Metzger needed someone who had a valid driver’s license, a clean driving record and a solid background check.
 Others might prefer having a caregiver with a college degree.

 Along with hard qualifications, some families have a list of soft qualities they’d like to have in a sitter or nanny, such as resourcefulness or politeness.
 Metzger, for example, values a nanny who is family-oriented, fun, respectful and — above all — unflappable.
-With four kids ages 4 to 12, she relies on her nanny to manage the needs of children at a wide range of ages.
+With five kids ages 9 months to 13, she relies on her nanny to manage the needs of children, including homework and activities, at a wide range of ages and energy levels.

 That said, finding someone who checks all your boxes won’t be easy.
 So it’s important to determine which qualifications are must-haves for your family and prioritize from there.